GIScience/ol-print-layout-control/README.md

 # Related

-Originally `ol-print-layout-control` has been developed and is used for the [SketchMapTool](https://github.com/GIScience/sketch-map-tool).
+Originally `ol-print-layout-control` has been developed for the [SketchMapTool](https://github.com/GIScience/sketch-map-tool).